tds333/stdconfigparser/docu/description.rst

 - Extends only the value part to support more advanced needs.
 - Reduced to have only one preferable way to write something.
   In this case use the most widely used characters (= to assign, # to comment)
-- Keys are case insensitive, so forgive the user if he/she did not know the exact spelling
+- Options (keys) are case insensitive, so forgive the user if he/she did not know the exact spelling
 - Flat structure, only one level. (no sections in sections)
 - Allow complex stuff but only if needed.
 Start simple but can scale.
 - The programmer decides how complex a value is and how to parse a value for the user it is still a simple string.
-- The user must only know sections, comments, keys, values and multi line values.
+- The user must only know sections, comments, options, values.
   Nothing more is needed to get the configuration syntax right.
-- Substitution is optionally supported by the "${KEY}" interpolation format.
+- Substitution is optionally supported by the "${option}" interpolation format.

 Ultimate goal: Become the standard way for Python applications to configure something and be the one interchangeable user readable configuration format.